Meade Conflict: Analysis

 According to Meade's analysis, a country can find itself in the following four circumstances:

 The problems in cases (a) and (b) can be solved using economic policies.
-Case (a) requires an expansionary fiscal and monetary policies that will reduce the surplus and spur recovery from the recession, while case (b) is the circumstance vice versa.
+Case (a) requires expansionary fiscal and monetary policies that will reduce the surplus and spur recovery from the recession, while case (b) is the circumstance vice versa.

 However, in case (c), if the government and central bank of the country tries to restore payment equilibrium by expansionary policies, these measures will worsen inflation.
 The other alternative of tight fiscal and monetary policies means reduced inflation, but also worsen the surplus in payments.
 In the similar dilemma of case (d), the deficit implies that tight monetary and fiscal policies should be used, which worsens the country's recession, while the expansionary policies that will end the recession would worsen the payments deficit.
 Cases (c) and (d) are known as the Meade Conflict.